-Topic Deadlines Introduction Sept 3 Module 1 Rainfall and Recharge: Why isn't rainfall enough? examines why humans can't rely on rainfall for their water needs, and looks at precipitation, evapotranspiration, and groundwater recharge.
-Sept 8 and 10 Module 2 Water Underground introduces how water is stored and flows underground and the relationship between geologic materials and water flow and storage.
-Sep 15 and 17 Module 3 Mapping Flow covers how wells are installed and how water level elevations in wells can be contoured to understand groundwater flow directions.
-Sep 22 and 24 Module 4 Streams and Floods covers how stream flow is measured, what factors affect the stream discharge, floods, and dams.
-Students examine surface water conflicts.
-Sep 29 and Oct 1 Module 5 Surface Water and Groundwater examines how groundwater interacts with surface water.
-Students will look at examples from Florida and the focus regions.
-Oct 6 and Oct 8 Synthesis 1 Oct 13 Exam 1 Oct 15-17 Module 6 Darcy's Law: How Slow Does Groundwater Flow? covers how groundwater flow rates are determined and how groundwater can be "dated" using isotopes.
-Oct 20 and 22 Module 7 Pumping and Groundwater Budgets examines how an aquifer's inflows and outflows are impacted by the addition of pumping and under what circumstances pumping can lead to subsidence of the land surface.
+Introduction Aug 22 Module 1 Rainfall and Recharge: Why isn't rainfall enough? examines why Aug 29 humans can't rely on rainfall for their water needs, and looks at precipitation, and Sep evapotranspiration, and groundwater recharge.
+Examples from the U.S., Africa, 3 and Bangladesh are introduced.
+Module 2 Water Underground introduces how water is stored and flows Sep 5 underground and the relationship between geologic materials and water flow and and 10 storage.
+Module 3 Mapping Flow covers how wells are installed and how water level Sep 12 elevations in wells can be contoured to understand groundwater flow directions. and 17 Module 4 Streams and Floods covers how stream flow is measured, what factors Sep 19 affect the stream discharge, floods, and dams.
+Students examine surface water and 24 conflicts.
+Module 5 Surface Water and Groundwater examines how groundwater Sept 26 interacts with surface water.
+Students will look at examples from Florida and the and Oct focus regions.
+1 Synthesis 1 Oct 8 Exam 1 Oct 9-10 Module 6 Darcy's Law: How Slow Does Groundwater Flow? covers how Oct 15 groundwater flow rates are determined and how groundwater can be "dated" and 17 using isotopes.
+Module 7 Pumping and Groundwater Budgets examines how an aquifer's Oct 22 inflows and outflows are impacted by the addition of pumping and under what and 24 circumstances pumping can lead to subsidence of the land surface.
 This module uses examples from California's Central Valley as well as the focus regions.
-Oct 27 and 29 Module 8 Water Management uses U.S. law to introduce differing strategies for water allocation and consider the problems of sharing water between states and nations Nov 3 and 5 Module 9 Water Chemistry and Karst describes the basics of the reactions that affect the chemistry of surface water and groundwater and examines karst and sinkholes.
-Nov 10 and 12 Module 10 Water Quality focuses on nutrients, natural contaminants, and saltwater intrusion.
-Nov 17 and 19
+0.1.00 Module 8 Water Management uses U.S. law to introduce differing strategies for Oct 29 water allocation and consider the problems of sharing water between states and and 31 nations Nevr Module 9 Water Chemistry and Karst describes the basics of the reactions that Nov 5 affect the chemistry of surface water and groundwater and examines karst and and 7 sinkholes.
+Nov 12 Module 10 Water Quality focuses on nutrients, natural contaminants, and saltwater intrusion. and 14 Revised Presentations Nov 19 Synthesis 2 Nov 26 Dec 2-3 Exam 2 DEC 2-3